Knaut-007/Cpp-toy-compiler/docs/Day2-notes.md

 - It also strips out comments and whitespace, and may interact with the symbol table to record identifiers.

-Tokens are the basic building blocks (like words in a sentence) that the parser will use to understand the structure of the code.
+- - Tokens are the basic building blocks (like words in a sentence) that the parser will use to understand the structure of the code.

-- **Why use .hpp and .cpp files**
+## Why use .hpp and .cpp files
 - .hpp (header) files declare the structures, enums, and function prototypes to share between multiple .cpp files.
 For organization and to avoid duplication.
 - .cpp (source) files contain the actual implementation (function bodies, logic, etc.)

-- **What is #pragma once**
+## What is #pragma once
-preprocessor directive placed at the top of a header file to ensure the file is included only once per compilation, preventing duplicate definitions and errors.
+- preprocessor directive placed at the top of a header file to ensure the file is included only once per compilation, preventing duplicate definitions and errors.

 ## Understanding main.cpp (Arguments, File Streams, and Buffers)